 Why is Computershare trading on the over-the-counter market?
 Being a global company, why isn’t Computershare listed in every country it operates in?

-Computershare is a publicly-listed company.
-We are listed the Australian Stock Exchange (ASX) and our shares trade in Australian dollars with the ticker symbol CPU.
+Computershare is a publicly-listed company on the Australian Stock Exchange (ASX) and our shares trade in Australian dollars with the ticker symbol CPU.
 You can find details by entering "CPU.AX stock quote" into your search platform, or by visiting our website www.computershare.com.
 Computershare is not listed in the US.
 However, some parties choose to trade the shares in US dollars in the "unlisted" US OTC market.

 What fees does Computershare charge shareholders/how does Computershare make money from share ownership?